jamesrubio23/Computation_from_Maths_degree/README.md

 # Computation_from_Maths_degree
-Programs made by the university
+Programs made in the university.
+  1.-Haskell